FriendsOfOuro/geteventstore-php-core/README.md

 Roadmap
 -------
 Development started in april 2014.
+Not ready for production use.

 Currently API can append events to streams and delete streams.
 See [Roadmap](https://github.com/dbellettini/php-eventstore-client/wiki/Roadmap) for more information.